Crusher Joe: Characters

 The headstrong leader of his Crusher Team, Joe became a Crusher at the age of ten and replaced his father as the active head of the Crushers.
 Now nineteen, he maintains his Triple A rating.
-Joe has an intensive dislike for authority (other than his own) and refuses to take orders from anyone, including his father.
+Joe has an intense dislike for authority (other than his own) and refuses to take orders from anyone, including his father.
 However, he does have a lighter side, which enables him to take the balance of a situation and to act quickly and calmly.
 He and Alfin are romantically involved.